-Many people have replaced their grill with a griddle and that’s their go to device when cooking out.
+Many people have replaced their grill with a griddle, and that’s their go-to device when cooking out.
 The key difference between a griddle and a grill is the cooking surface.

-A griddle has a solid flat cooking surface and grills utilize grates which are parallel metal bars with space in between.
+A griddle has a solid flat cooking surface, and traditional grills utilize grates which are parallel metal bars with space in between.
 Ultimately, they are both grills, so there is a lot of overlap in their capabilities.
 There are also some things one can do the other cannot, so let’s start the comparison.

-When cooking on a griddle the food is not exposed directly to the heat source so all the heat must be transferred from the heating element through the metal cooking surface to the food.
+When cooking on a griddle, the food is not exposed directly to the heat source, so all the heat must be transferred from the heating element through the metal cooking surface to the food.

-One perk to griddle cooking is there are no fire flare ups, since the food is not exposed directly to the heat source like it is on a grill.
+One perk to griddle cooking is there are no fire flare-ups since the food is not exposed directly to the heat source like it is on a grill.

 Many people are learning more and more about griddles and the types of delicious food they can create.
 They offer a different spin on a traditional grill and make for some tasty results.
 In our next section, we’ll cover some of the ideal foods for cooking on a flat top grill.

-Food cooked on a grill will have more of a char or smoky flavor (especially when using charcoal) because of the smoke created by dripping oil or grease falling through the grates into the fire.
+Food cooked on a grill will have more char or smoky flavor (especially when using charcoal) because of the smoke created by dripping oil or grease falling through the grates into the fire.
 You also can get nice grill marks which can provide an excellent taste and texture to foods.

 What to Cook?